 This form is for bookings only - you can not use it to check availability.
-Here is why Features Remote/isolated Association member Reef dropoff Western style toilet English speaking Good house reef Calm beach IDR 360,000 to 450,000 Sandy Beach Has private bungalows Details
+Here is why Features Remote/isolated Reef dropoff Western style toilet Mangroves Good house reef Calm beach IDR 360,000 to 450,000 Sandy Beach Details

 Dugong Homestay is located at Raspapir, an east-facing beach on a peninsula on the central north coast of Batanta.
 The homestay is named for the dugongs that regularly graze the seagrass meadows in front of the homestay during high tides.